srajitsakhuja/revolut-backend-test/README.md

 ## Plugins
 The project configures the following maven plugins:
 1. flyway-maven-plugin: executed in the generate-sources phase using the goals 'clean' and 'migrate' which remove the existing schema and execute the migration scripts respectively.
+It is also executed in the generate-test-sources phase to use the same migration scripts to generate a test database at target/generated-test-sources/db.
 2. jooq-codegen-maven: creates java mappings of the database in the form of records, constraints etc. and makes them accessible on the classpath.
 3. exec-maven-plugin: executes the application.